Chymyst/chymyst-core/docs/roadmap.md

 # Current To-Do List

  value * difficulty - description

- 2 * 3 - investigate using wait/notify instead of semaphore; does it give better performance? - So far, attempts to do this failed.

  2 * 3 - detect livelock due to singleton emission (at the moment, they are not considered as present inputs)

+ 2 * 2 - Detect this condition at the reaction site time:
+ A cycle of input molecules being subset of output molecules, possibly spanning several reaction sites (a->b+..., b->c+..., c-> a+...).
+This is a warning if there are nontrivial matchers and an error otherwise.

- 3 * 3 - define a special "switch off" or "quiescence" molecule - per-join, with a callback parameter.
+ 2 * 3 - understand the "reader-writer" example; implement it as a unit test 3 * 3 - define a special "switch off" or "quiescence" molecule - per-join, with a callback parameter.
  Also define a "shut down" molecule which will enforce quiescence and then shut down the join pool and the reaction pool.

- 5 * 5 - implement fairness with respect to molecules. - Will not do now.
-If reactions depend on fairness, something is probably wrong with the chemistry.

- 3 * 5 - create and use an RDLL (random doubly linked list) data structure for storing molecule values; benchmark.
-Or use Vector with tail-swapping?
-This should help fetch random molecules out of the soup. - Will not do now.
-Not sure what value it brings us if molecule values are truly randomly chosen.

  2 * 2 - perhaps use separate molecule bags for molecules with unit value and with non-unit value? for Booleans? for blocking and non-blocking? for constants? for singletons?

- 4 * 5 - implement multiple emission construction a+b+c so that a+b-> and b+c-> reactions are equally likely to start. - Will not do now.
-Not sure what this accomplishes.
-The user can randomize the order of emission, if this is crucial for an application.

  4 * 5 - allow several reactions to be scheduled *truly simultaneously* out of the same reaction site, when this is possible.
 Avoid locking the entire bag? - perhaps partition it and lock only some partitions, based on reaction site information gleaned using a macro.

  4 * 5 - do not schedule reactions if queues are full.
 At the moment, RejectedExecutionException is thrown.
 It's best to avoid this.
 Molecules should be accumulated in the bag, to be inspected at a later time (e.g. when some tasks are finished).
 Insert a call at the end of each reaction, to re-inspect the bag.